bradbautista/vgcal-client/README.md

 <a name="features"></a>
 ## Features

 vgCal is a full-stack app that leverages the Fullcalendar and React Windowed Select components, along with the Giant Bomb API, to represent video game release-date information in familiar visual language and minimize the amount of effort required to find that information.
-It's a tool designed to do one thing and do it well.

 ![vgCal filtering demonstration](https://github.com/bradbautista/vgcal-client/blob/master/images/vgcal-filtering.gif)